-Follow along in this short video as Darren Alff and Bryan Beresford go bikepacking in Bears Ears, Utah!
+Follow along in this short video as Darren Alff and his friend Bryan go bikepacking in Bears Ears, Utah!

 The Bears Ears, in case you don’t know, are a pair of red-rock mesas located in San Juan County in southeastern Utah in the United States.